wavefrontHQ/opentelemetry-examples/resources/tracing/README.md

 If you have already configured your application to send data to the OpenTelemetry Collector, the data flows from your application to Tanzu Observability as shown in the diagram:

-{% include note.html content="You need to use OpenTelemetry Collector Contrib version v0.28.0 or later to export traces to Tanzu Observability." %}
+**Note**: You need to use OpenTelemetry Collector Contrib version v0.28.0 or later to export traces to Tanzu Observability." %}

 ![Shows how the data flows from your application to the OpenTelemetry Collector to Tanzu Observability](images/opentelemetry_collector_tracing.png)